OfficeDev/outlook-dev-docs/docs/amphtml/index.md

 - About half of Outlook.com users will have the feature turned on by default, allowing them to see AMP emails from authorized senders.

 ## Your feedback is important
 We will closely monitor the interest and feedback from Outlook users, developers and the email ecosystem during this preview.
-You can [reach out to us via email](mailto:ampforemailoutlook@service.microsoft.com).
+If you have any comments or questions during the preview period you can [reach out to us via email](mailto:ampforemailoutlook@service.microsoft.com).

 Also note that there are multiple technologies that enable the creation of dynamic and interactive emails.
 [Actionable messages](https://docs.microsoft.com/en-us/outlook/actionable-messages/) is Outlook's officially supported format to create interactive email experiences.
 AMP for email is a new email format that we are evaluating.

 ## Get Started
 Ready to give it a try?
-Alright, [start here](get-started.md).
+Great!, [start here](get-started.md).